 - A copy of the final report needs to be made available to each stakeholder.
-This may be accomplished by handing out copies at the Steering Committee meetings, putting the report on the Internet, or mailing notices of its availability in hard copy upon request. - A copy of the final report will be submitted as a contract deliverable to the TCEQ CRP project manager. - The planning agency must additionally fulfill the distribution requirements detailed in the Texas Water Code, Section 26.0135 and 30 Texas Administrative Code Section 220.6.
+This may be accomplished by handing out copies at the Steering Committee meetings, putting the report on the internet, or mailing notices of its availability in hard copy upon request. - A copy of the final report will be submitted as a contract deliverable to the TCEQ CRP project manager. - The planning agency must additionally fulfill the distribution requirements detailed in the TWC, Section 26.0135 and 30 TAC Section 220.6.
 Refer to those sections of the statutes and rules for additional requirements regarding the summary report.
+Email documentation confirming distribution will be submitted as a contract deliverable to the TCEQ CRP project manager.